-Chit fund cases: Kolkata top cop destroyed evidence, says Interim CBI chief
+CBI to move Supreme Court against detention of agency officials by Kolkata Police

 Also Read Mamata slams Centre, says CBI action against Kolkata Police chief 'politically vindictive'

 "We are contacting our senior law officers about the Kolkata incident.
-Whatever they suggest will be followed," Nageshwar Rao told news agency ANI.
+Whatever they suggest will be followed," Nageshwar Rao told news agency ANI .

-Meanwhile, the CBI has sought time from West Bengal Governor Keshari Nath Tripathi to discuss the ongoing issue.
+In May 2014 the Supreme Court had handed over the investigation of Saradha chit fund case to CBI.

 A team of CBI officers was stopped from entering the residence of Kolkata Police Commissioner Rajeev Kumar in Kolkata on Sunday when they had gone to question him in connection with chit fund scam cases.